 Anocha Suwichakornpong is a film director and producer from Thailand.
 Her first feature, Mundane History, won numerous awards including the Tiger Award from Rotterdam.
 Her second feature, By the Time It Gets Dark, which received support from the Ministry of Culture (Thailand), the Hubert Bals Fund and Doha Film Institute, premiered at Locarno and is Thailand's submission to the Oscars.
 The film has received distribution deals in UK, U.S., Canada, and France.
 Also active as a producer, Anocha has produced In April the Following Year,There Was a Fire by Wichanon Somumjarn, Concrete Clouds by Lee Chatametikool, and How to Win at Checkers (Every Time) by Josh Kim.

 Aditya Assarat is a film director and producer from Thailand.
 His films include Hi-So and Wonderful Town, which won the New Currents Award from Busan and the Tiger Award from Rotterdam.
 In addition, Aditya is also the producer of many Thai independent films including Mary is Happy, Mary is Happy by Nawapol Thamrongrattanarit which premiered at Venice, Eternity by Sivaroj Kongsakul which won a Tiger Award from Rotterdam and W by Chonlasit Upanigkit which premiered at Busan.
-He recently co-produced The Road to Mandalay by Midi Z, which premiered at Venice.
+He recently produced and co-directed Ten Years Thailand, which premiered at Cannes.
 Aditya is the recipient of the national Silpathorn Award, given biennially to an individual for contributions to Thai cinema.